MenxLi/lfss/docs/Permission.md

 # Permission System
-There are two roles in the system: Admin and User (you can treat then as buckets).
+There are two roles in the system: Admin and User ('user' are like 'bucket' to some extent).

-## `PUT` and `DELETE` permissions
-Non-login user don't have `PUT/DELETE` permissions.
-Every user can have `PUT/DELETE` permissions of files under its own `/<user>/` path.
-The admin can have `PUT/DELETE` permissions of files of all users.

-## `GET` permissions
+## File access with `GET` permission
 The `GET` is used to access the file (if path is not ending with `/`), or to list the files under a path (if path is ending with `/`).

-### Path-listing
-- Non-login users cannot list any files.
-- All users can list the files under their own path
-- Admins can list the files under other users' path.

-### File-access
+### File access
 For accessing file content, the user must have `GET` permission of the file, which is determined by the `permission` field of both the owner and the file.
 (Note: The owner of the file is the user who created the file, may not necessarily be the user under whose path the file is stored.)

 There are four types of permissions: `unset`, `public`, `protected`, `private`.